SAP-archive/cloud-observability-application-monitoring/exercises/B3/README.md

 1. Click on **Transaction Steps**.<br /><br />
 ![](../../images/b3-e2e-overview-02.png)<br /><br>

 1. Here you can see an overview of all uploaded business transactions and the recorded steps of the currently selected one.
-You can easily navigate between steps and transactions (for example if you have recorded additional steps by recording in the UI - instead of pressing cancel)<br /><br />
+In our example we have recorded only one step but in case you want to recorded several steps, you would be able to easily navigate between them.

+> Tipp: to record several steps, you need to press the **OK** button instead of **Cancel** by recording with the UI5 Diagnostics tool.<br /><br />
   ![](../../images/b3-e2e-overview-03.png)<br /><br>

 1. Scroll down to the **Client-Server Analysis** section and click on the pie chart in response time distribution or the bars in most expensive HTTP requests, you would get additional information about which request is referenced.<br /><br />